thehme/100-days-of-code/log.md

 100 Days Of Code - Log

+### Day 22: September 3, 2018

+**Today's Progress**: Started to learn about content providers to add a layer between the db and my app's activity to validate data before it is stored in the db.

 ### Day 21: September 3, 2018

 **Today's Progress**: Today I implemented a method to read from my app's db using a cursor.
 I used the cursor's data to display it in a text view and confirm that the dummy data I was inserting into the db was correct.